 After the Kanza separated from the Omaha and Ponca and established themselves at the mouth of the Kansas River, they gradually extended their domain to the present northern boundary of Kansas, where they were met and driven back by the Ioway and Sauk tribes, who had already come in contact with the white traders from whom they had received firearms.
 The Kanza, being without these superior weapons, were forced back to the Kansas River.
 Here, they were visited by the “Big Knives,” as they called the white men, who persuaded them to go farther west.
-The tribe then successively occupied some 20 villages along the Kansas Valley before they were settled at Council Grove before they were finally removed to the Indian Territory in 1873.
+The tribe then successfully occupied some 20 villages along the Kansas Valley before settling at Council Grove before they were finally removed to the Indian Territory in 1873.

-Although French missionary Jacques Marquette’s map of 1673 showed the location of the Kanza Indians, the French did not actually come in contact with the tribe until 1750, when, the French explorers and traders ascended the Missouri River to the mouth of the Kansas River, where they met with a welcome reception from the Indians.
+Although French missionary Jacques Marquette’s map of 1673 showed the location of the Kanza Indians, the French did not actually come in contact with the tribe until 1750, when the French explorers and traders ascended the Missouri River to the mouth of the Kansas River, where they met with a welcome reception from the Indians.

 These early Frenchmen gave the tribe the name of Kah or Kaw, which, according to the story of an old Osage warrior, was a term of derision, meaning coward, and was given to the Kanza by the Osage because they refused to join in a war against the Cherokee.
-Another Frenchman, Etienne Venyard Sieur de Bourgmont, who visited the tribe in 1724, called them the “Canzes,” and reported that they had two villages on the Missouri River, one about 40 miles above the mouth of the Kansas River and the other farther up the river, both on the right bank.
+Another Frenchman, Etienne Venyard Sieur de Bourgmont, who visited the tribe in 1724, called them the “Canzes” and reported that they had two villages on the Missouri River, one about 40 miles above the mouth of the Kansas River and the other farther up the river, both on the right bank.
 These villages were also mentioned by Lewis and Clark nearly a century later.

 In 1847, several remnants of the tribe were ordered to what was known as the “diminished reserve” at Council Grove.
-Concerning this movement on the part of the government of the United States, George P. Morehouse, in his Kanza Indians and Their History said: “It was not only a blunder, but it was criminal after cheating them out of their Kansas Valley homes, to remove them to Council Grove.
+Concerning this movement on the part of the government of the United States, George P. Morehouse, in his Kanza Indians and Their History, said: “It was not only a blunder, but it was criminal after cheating them out of their Kansas Valley homes, to remove them to Council Grove.
 Here, they were placed near a trading center on the Santa Fe Trail, where their contact with piejene (fire-water), the whiskey of the whites, and other vices, proved far more injurious than any knowledge of civilization received could overcome.
-Here, they were totally neglected in a religious way, and only experiments of a brief nature undertaken for their education.”
+Here, they were totally neglected religiously, and only experiments of a brief nature undertaken for their education.”

-Among the Kanza the gentile system prevailed.
-There were seven tribal subdivisions, and these were still further divided into 16 clans, including: Manyinka (earth lodge), Ta (deer), Panka (Ponca), Kanza, Wasabe (black bear), Wanaghe (ghost), Kekin (carries a turtle on his back), Minkin (carries the sun on his back), Upan (elk), Khuga (white eagle), Han (night), Ibache (holds the firebrand to the sacred pipe), Hangatanga (large Hanga), Chedunga (buffalo bull), Chizhuwashtage (peacemaker), Lunikashinga (thundering people).
+Among the Kanza, the gentile system prevailed.
+There were seven tribal subdivisions, and these were still further divided into 16 clans, including Manyinka (earth lodge), Ta (deer), Panka (Ponca), Kanza, Wasabe (black bear), Wanaghe (ghost), Kekin (carries a turtle on his back), Minkin (carries the sun on his back), Upan (elk), Khuga (white eagle), Han (night), Ibache (holds the firebrand to the sacred pipe), Hangatanga (large Hanga), Chedunga (buffalo bull), Chizhuwashtage (peacemaker), Lunikashinga (thundering people).

 French explorer Jean La Harpe said the Osage were a warlike tribe that kept the Jean La Harpe Caddooan tribes in a state of terror.
-However, when the Illinois Indians were driven across the Mississippi River by the Iroquois they found shelter with the Osage Nation.
+However, when the Illinois Indians were driven across the Mississippi River by the Iroquois, they found shelter with the Osage Nation.

 Some historians believe that that the Osage Nation was originally one people.
 According to Lewis and Clark, about half of the Great Osage, under a chief named Big Track, migrated to the Arkansas River about 1802 and laid the foundation of the Santsukhdi band.
 Two years after this separation, Lewis and Clark found the Great Osage, numbering 500 warriors, in a village on the south side of the Osage River, and the Little Osage, numbering 250 or 300 warriors, about six miles distant on the Arkansas River and one of its tributaries called the Vermilion River.
 The present Osage reservation was established in 1870.

-The Indian name of the tribe was Wazhaze, which was corrupted by the French into Osage.
-A tribal tradition relates that originally the nation consisted of two tribes — the Tsishu or peace people, and the Wazhaze or true Osage.
+The Indian name of the tribe was Wazhaze, which the French corrupted into Osage.
+A tribal tradition relates that originally the nation consisted of two tribes — the Tsishu or peace people and the Wazhaze or true Osage.
 The Tsishu lived on a vegetarian diet, while the Wazhazelatter, being a war people, ate meat.
-After a time the two tribes began to trade with each other.
+After a time, the two tribes began to trade with each other.
 The Tsishu later met a warlike people called the “Hangda-utadhantse,” with whom they made peace, and all three were then united under the general name of Wazhaze.
 After the consolidation, the tribe was divided into 14 bands — seven of the former Tsishu, five of the Hangda, and two of the Wazhaze, so that the number of bands of the peace people and the war people were equal.

-From there they drifted westward and southward, first occupying the region about the headwaters of the Platte River and next along the Arkansas River in the vicinity of Bent’s Fort, Colorado.
-A portion of the tribe remained on the Platte and the Yellowstone Rivers and became known as the northern Cheyenne.
+From there, they drifted westward and southward, first occupying the region about the headwaters of the Platte River and next along the Arkansas River in the vicinity of Bent’s Fort, Colorado.
+A portion of the tribe remained on the Platte and the Yellowstone Rivers and became known as the Northern Cheyenne.